wbuz24/gem5/README.md

 please see <http://www.gem5.org/documentation> and
 <http://www.gem5.org/documentation/learning_gem5/introduction>.

+Note: Since gem5 is an ever-expanding open-source project, much of the documentation will be aimed either towards the newest gem5 version, or even perhaps out-dated beyond the version in this repository (version 24.0.0.1) and as such, the official documentation may, on occassion, be incorrect / unhelpful.
+Where applicable, relevant documentation is provided within README.md for the specified tool.

 ## Building gem5

 To build gem5, you will need the following software: g++ or clang,